M&A Community logo

 Evaluation and negotiation:

-• Making contact with potential buyers
+• Initiating outreach to potential buyers

 • Receiving bids and meeting interested prospective buyers